 Available as a Free Standing Elective

-French 9 or equivalent (e.g. A-level grade A, CEFR grade B2)
+French 9 or equivalent (e.g. A level A or A*, CEF level B2)

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/fre-90010/lists

 The course follows on from French 9, and assumes a corresponding level of competence and consolidates the skills acquired at that level.
-Students will continue to develop their comprehension and compositional skills through exposure to texts dealing with intellectually stimulating topics, such as $¨immigration in France&ę or $¨France and Europe &ę, but without neglecting more practical skills like writing formal letters, including lettres de motivation.Students will also be encouraged to work independently on their oral and aural skills by viewing and discussing live or online French TV programmes.The course aims to build on the knowledge and skills acquired in French 9, through exposure to materials of a more formal nature.It aims to provide students with:1.
+Students will continue to develop their comprehension and compositional skills through exposure to texts dealing with intellectually stimulating topics, such as 'immigration in Franc&© or 'France and Europe', but without neglecting more practical skills like writing formal letters, including lettres de motivation.Students will also be encouraged to work independently on their oral and aural skills by viewing and discussing live or online French TV programmes.The course aims to build on the knowledge and skills acquired in French 9, through exposure to materials of a more formal nature.It aims to provide students with:1.
 Mastery of the main areas of French grammar.2.
 The ability to understand texts with an intellectual content written in formal French.3.
 The ability to summarize such texts in correct French.4.
 The ability to translate such texts from and into French.5.
 The ability to compose French in the same formal register.

 Intended Learning Outcomes

-understand most films in standard dialect. will be achieved by assessments: 1,4understand specialised articles. will be achieved by assessments: 1,2express themselves fluently and spontaneously without much obvious searching for expressions. will be achieved by assessments: 1,3present clear, detailed descriptions of complex subjects. will be achieved by assessments: 1,2,3write an essay or report, passing on information and giving reasons in support of or against a particular point of view. will be achieved by assessments: 1,2demonstrate accurate usage of the language with regard to register, vocabulary, grammar and style. will be achieved by assessments: 1,2,3discuss contemporary issues with reference to the cultural context of French speaking countries will be achieved by assessments: 1,2,3reflect on their language learning process and deploy language learning strategies appropriate to their level of competence will be achieved by assessments: 1
+understand most films in standard dialect: 2express themselves fluently and spontaneously without much obvious searching for expressions: 1,2present clear, detailed descriptions of complex subjects: 1,2write an essay or report, passing on information and giving reasons in support of or against a particular point of view: 2demonstrate accurate usage of the language with regard to register, vocabulary, grammar and style: 1,2discuss contemporary issues with reference to the cultural context of French speaking countries: 1understand specialised articles: 1,2

 Description of Module Assessment